 Marketplace vs. Wholesale Coffee Distributor

 Wholesale distributors aggregate coffee under their own programs and sell to cafes and businesses with contracts and minimums.
-A multi-roaster marketplace lets the buyer source directly from many independent roasters in one place.
-Here's how they compare for cafes, restaurants, offices, and hospitality.
+A multi-roaster marketplace lets the buyer source directly from many independent roasters in one place, with each roaster setting their own Bulk pricing for larger weights and their own Wholesale Discount Profile tiers that aggregate volume across multiple products.
+Here's how the two models compare for cafes, restaurants, offices, and hospitality.

 | Feature | Who's Brew Marketplace | Wholesale Distributor |